Veringenstadt: Teams

-In Veringenstadt are more than 30 clubs.
+In Veringenstadt, there are more than 30 clubs.
 With currently 450 members, the TSV is the largest. (as of 15 January 2011).

 Economy and Infrastructure

 Transportation

 The municipalities Veringenstadt and Veringendorf were connected to the rail network by the Kleinengstingen-Sigmaringen railway.
 The Göpfelstein was tunneled at Veringenstadt.
 The 91-meter long tunnel was built by Italian workers.
 The first train passed through the tunnel Veringen at Christmas, 1907, the line was opened in 1908.

 The Federal Highway 32 led originally through the Veringenstadt center.
 Between 1975 and 1980, a road tunnel was built.
 Today daily drive around 5000 vehicles through the Schlossberg tunnel.

 The Public transport is guaranteed by the Verkehrsverbund Neckar-Alb-Donau (NALDO).
 The community is located in the comb 442.

 Established businesses

 The Schwörer Haus maintains in Veringenstadt a factory making fort massif houses, ceilings, precast concrete, chimneys.

 Education

 There are two schools in the nucleus.
 A primary school and since the school year 2010/2011 a branch of the Werkrealschule Gammertingen.
 The school building of the Alb-Lauchert School in Veringenstadt, an elementary school, was built in 1953.
 In Veringenstadt there is a day care center with full-day care, in Veringendorf a kindergarten, which also accommodates children under three years.